 If you sense that there’s an empathy problem in your office, try the “day in the life” activity.
-In this activity, you get employees to switch roles for a day.
+In this activity, you get different employees to switch roles for a day.

 "Empathy allows you to imagine yourself in someone else’s situation."

-5. Foster Open Communication
+5. Fostering Open Communication

-Here are some ways to improve communication:
+Here are some ways to do that:

-- Keep them in the loop.
 Give them inside information when you can.
 This shows that you trust them.
 You also never know what insights your employees may be able to provide in a certain situation.

-- Encourage employee feedback.
 Give your employees different opportunities to provide their feedback.
 It’s also equally important to respond to the feedback.
 Even if you don’t act on it the way they want to, your employees need to see that you’ve considered their input.

-- Offer clear, actionable feedback.
 When giving feedback, make sure it’s specific and timely.
 For feedback to be actionable, it has to be about something within your employee’s control.

-Tip: If you’re dealing with a diverse group of people, it might be helpful to come up with a communications policy.
+Pro Tip: If you’re dealing with a diverse group of people, it might be helpful to come up with a communications policy.

-6. Shake Things Up
+6. Shaking Things Up